JamesWooldridge/GoldAuth/README.md

 *view/auth/permission_denied.php

-	Basic permission denied page for when users are naughty and try to do things they're not allowed.
+	Basic permission denied page for when users are naughty and try to do things they're not allowed to do.
 Edit this to suit the look and feel of your web app, or replace it altogether.